microbit-apps/microcode-v2/docs/doc-plan.md

     | A * E
     | random_number PE

+Note that the expression language does not admit parentheses and is right-recursive.

 An atomic value A is either a floating point number, one of the three variables, or the current value of one of the four sensors, or the last value received over radio: